Learn - Publishing Lists and Recipes

 A few details the screen does not spell out:

 - A published copy is a snapshot, frozen at publish time.
 Editing or deleting the original list or recipe in your budget does not change the public copy or break the link.
-Re-publish to push your latest items to it; unpublish to take it down.
+This covers photos as well: the public page keeps its own copies.
+Re-publish to push your latest items and photos to it; unpublish to take it down.

 - The only number a viewer can see is the rough total you choose to type.
 Per-item prices, your basket estimate, and the stores you shop are never part of a published copy, by design.

 - AI is not involved.
-Publishing, importing, and viewing a shared list or recipe use no credits and no AI.
-The only paid part of recipes is scanning a photo or PDF, covered on Recipes.
+Publishing, importing, and viewing a shared list or recipe use no credits and no AI, and neither does importing a recipe’s photos: each was checked once when the publisher added it.
+The paid parts of recipes are adding photos and scanning a photo or PDF, both covered on Recipes.

 Related pages

-- Shopping Lists: building and checking off the lists you publish, and importing a shared list as a new list.
+- Shopping Lists: building and checking off the lists you publish, and what an imported list can do.

 - Recipes: creating recipes, cost to make, and turning an imported recipe into a shopping list.